yecril71pl/cpp-docs.pl-pl/docs/standard-library/bitset-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Bitset — jego bitów odwrócony względem docelowe bitset —.
+Bitset — za pomocą jego bitów odwrócony w odniesieniu do docelowych bitset —.

 ### <a name="example"></a>Przykład